The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 It’s very slippery, so walk slowly and use your hand rails.
 It’s cold inside, you’ll definitely need your jackets.

-After exiting the ice palace, you climb some stairs (or take a lift) to access the Plateau, a viewing area on the snow, from which you can see the impressive Aletsch glacier and surrounding mountain peaks.
+From the plateau, you can get an impressive Aletsch glacier and surrounding mountain peaks.
 The area is roped off as shown below, but it’s not much a barrier.
-There wasn’t an immediate drop-off on the other side of the ropes, but I was a little nervous that my toddler would duck under the ropes and run off.
+There wasn’t an immediate drop-off on the other side of the ropes, but when my kids were little, I was a little nervous they would duck under the ropes and run off.

 Where to eat